poladinesh/MLOpsDemo/src-container/Container-Demo.md

 12. Now we can deploy the container image anywhere we want making this platform/cloud-provider agnostic, for example we can deploy this on a ECS Cluster

 [Placeholder for Container Deployment on a AWS ECS Cluster]

+## Container Best Practices:

+- For Base Images, Use tags such as Official, Verified Publisher or OSS
+- Use the following exec format in your Dockerfile, see why [here](https://www.docker.com/blog/docker-best-practices-choosing-between-run-cmd-and-entrypoint/)

+                CMD ["uvicorn", "main:app", "--host=0.0.0.0", "--port=8000"]

+- For all other best practices, see [here](https://docs.docker.com/build/building/best-practices/)